alexandrehsaad/swiftui-extensions/README.md

 - `previewDevices(_:)`: Overrides the devices for a preview.
 - `ifDebug(perform:)`: Performs the specified action if in debug.
 - `readDragDirection(perform:)`: Reads the drag direction.
+- `onboardable(_:title:items:terms:)`: Marks this view as onboardable, which configures the display of an onboarding sheet.

 ### Objects